Tracking

 Bulk import requires an app to be built for v4+ of Connect.
 See Upgrade v2 to v4

 If a carrier provides tracking information via a bulk export mechanism, you can implement the ImportTrackingEvents function.
-It will be invoked on a regular schedule by the ShipEngine platform, and a separate call will be made on behalf of each seller who has a connection to your carrier.
-The input does not contain any shipment identifiers - only the credentials associated with the connection to the carrier.
-In most cases, the credentials will include information needed to connect to an FTP server to download files, but the actual implementation can vary depending on what the carrier provides and you may need to add fields to your registration form or settings form to collect additional data from sellers.
+It will be invoked on a regular schedule by the ShipEngine platform.
+By default, a separate call to the function will be made for each connection to your carrier.
+However, if data for all users is included in a single download, you can specify that the function is only invoked once per scheduled time customizing the scheduled job.
+When a separate call is made for each connection, the credentials associated with the connection will be passed as input to the function.
+In most cases, the credentials will include information needed to connect to an FTP server to download files, but the actual implementation can vary depending on what the carrier provides.
+You may need to add fields to your registration form or settings form to collect additional data from shippers.
+When you override ScheduledFunction, you have explicit control over what data is sent as input to the ImportTrackingEvents function.

 Your function must implement a javascript AsyncGenerator.
 The function should download the bulk tracking file provided by the carrier, parse it, transform each event from the file into an ImportedTrackingEvent, and yield each individual event via the generator.